 Don't forget to check the permitted development rights for outbuildings.

-Understand more about the decision-making process on Planning Portal
+Read more information about use class changes on Planning Portal

 If you carry out development without the necessary planning permission, and it doesn’t fall within permitted development rights, you may be in breach of the planning rules.
 In such cases, you will usually need to submit a retrospective planning application to seek approval for the work already completed or started.
 However, there is no guarantee that permission will be granted.